 Kaneohe, HI.
 Use this Google map for getting directions from your accommodation.

 - At the entrance to the Valley of the Temples, stop at the gate to tell them you are there to visit the temple and ask for directions.

 - Byodo-In is a non-practicing Buddhist Temple.
 People of all faiths are invited to visit the grounds.

 - The Valley of the Temples is actually a memorial (cemetery) park, so please do be sensitive to those who are visiting the area.

-- Admission to walk around the grounds and visit the temple is $3 per person, $2 for seniors.
+- Admission to walk around the grounds and visit the temple is $3 per person, $2 for seniors and $1 per child.
 If you just wanted to snap a photo from the bridge, you can do that for free.